devopscenter/dcUtils/README.md

 You can look at the repository of available stacks and choose the one that best suits your needs.

-There will be a utilities directory added to this direcotry structure and is used for configurations and will be utilized by the devops.center tools to set up and manage the application as it run in your different environments.
+There will be a utilities directory added to this directory structure and is used for configurations and will be utilized by the devops.center tools to set up and manage the application as it run in your different environments.
 These tools allow different configuration and keys per environment.